COVID-19: Inspiring A New Generation of Healthcare Workers

-Emily, a newly enrolled online nursing student at University College in California, adds, "I've thought about going into nursing for years, but last spring, because of COVID-19 and seeing all the people in need, I decided to get serious about it and started exploring my options."
+Emily, a newly enrolled online nursing student at Azusa Pacific University in California, adds, "I've thought about going into nursing for years, but last spring, because of COVID-19 and seeing all the people in need, I decided to get serious about it and started exploring my options."

 In the face of a medical emergency, many of us might retreat in fear.
 Yet, there are some who routinely choose to lean in and care for others, even under difficult circumstances.
 These are our frontline, essential healthcare workers, and we've seen countless examples of them in the news recently.